 I have been thinking lately a lot about how to educate family, friends and fans of my writing on how they can best support me as an author.
 To be honest from what I have read online in other writing blogs this is something that many aspiring authors struggle with perennially.
 So I know I’m not alone in pondering over this.

-Frankly speaking it is awkward to about this topic.
+Frankly speaking it is awkward to broach this topic.
 While I am infinitely grateful for all of the support I have had so far, I also recognize that many well-meaning people still struggle with finding how they can contribute to my success as an author beyond the obvious, i.e., purchasing a copy of one of my books.

 The financial windfall of even a hundred odd friends and family members purchasing a book is in reality only a few hundred bucks at best.
 Depending on the book distributor and printing costs, authors earn roughly, between one and five bucks per paperback book sale.
 Hardcover sales are even less profitable.
 So in the greater scheme of things a one-off purchase hardly impacts the bottom line since it is not a sustainable, livable wage in most geographies.
 So despite the kind gesture of moral support, it is unfortunately not particularly effective on it’s own in setting an author up for success.